PetrDvoracek/dead-simple-vit/README.md

 ## 🛠 TODO

 * [ ] Add support for different datasets.
-* [ ] Add Multi-head attention to different branch.
+* [x] Add Multi-head attention to different branch.
+See changes required to turn regular self-attention into multi-head self attention [in this pull request](https://github.com/PetrDvoracek/dead-simple-vit/pull/2/files)

 ---